fabri1983/java2proto2grpc/README.md

 - **Java 8+**.
 	- note the use of dependency *javax.annotation:javax.annotation-api* which solves the issue on generated grpc stubs due to Java internal relocation of *@javax.annotation.Generated* on newer java versions.
-- Java 6, 7: requires some changes since the code uses *java.time* package.
+- Java 6, 7: requires some changes since the code uses *java.time* package and minor usages of *java.util.stream*.
 - Generates **.proto** files (**IDL syntax v3**) out of Java classes/interfaces existing in the classpath and decorated by *@GrpcEnabled*.
 - Skips generation of protobuf message or inner fields by decorating a class with *@ProtobufSkipFields*.
 This is particularly usefull when you have a class hierarchy and you want to skip one or several of them.